-However, an alleged oral contract does create difficult evidentiary questions for the judge.
-As the plaintiff (the person suing), you would have the burden of proving not only that you entered into such a contract, but that you and your contractor had agreed to a specific type of carpet, and that she then provided a different type of carpet.
+An alleged oral contract creates difficult evidentiary questions for the judge.
+As the plaintiff (the person suing), you would have the burden of proving not only that you entered into such a contract, but that (continuing with an earlier example) you and your contractor agreed to a specific type of carpet, and that she then provided a different type.

-The mere fact that the contractor showed up at your house and did some work (which she isn't likely to disagree with) provides a good starting point for alleging that the two of you had entered into an oral agreement.
-If you made any deposits or partial payments to her, evidence of this will be helpful, too.
+The mere fact that the contractor showed up at your house and did some work (which she isn't likely to disagree with) provides a starting point for alleging that the two of you had entered into an oral agreement.
+If you made any deposits or partial payments, evidence of this will be helpful, too.

-As to the specifics, you might need to come up with additional evidence, such as emails between you and your contractor, a witness to your conversations, or perhaps even carpet swatch samples that she provided.
+As to the specifics, you might need to come up with additional evidence, such as emails between you and your contractor, a witness to your conversations, or perhaps even carpet swatch samples.

 Similarly, if your contractor wanted to sue you for money you allegedly promised to pay, she would need to show emails or to present witnesses, or otherwise show proof of the reasonable value of her services.